 Michael has a broad practice across the full range of family law.
-He has appeared in a number of high profile cases in international child abduction, financial remedies and care proceedings.
+He has appeared in a number of high profile cases in international child abduction, financial remedies, care proceedings and private law.
 He appears regularly in the High Court and has been led in the Court of Appeal and the Supreme Court.

 Michael has a particular specialism in cases with an international element, including child abduction, leave to remove and cases under the Brussels II revised regulation and 1996 Hague Convention.

-He has appeared in a number of reported cases:
+He has appeared in a number of reported cases including: